XIEXurong/ChallengeDetect/README.md

 ").

-Third, run "preprocess3.m" in Matlab for preprocessing.
+Third, run "preprocess3.m" in Matlab for feature extration.

-Finally, run "process.m" in Matlab for feature extration and Random Forest based regression.
+Finally, run "process.m" in Matlab for formatting and Random Forest based regression.
 It will show the results like:

     'On average, MAE = 0.67, RMSE = 0.88, Acc_2 = 83.6%, F1_2 = 72.0%'